appsquickly/typhoon/README.md

 ## Design Goals / Features

+* Non-invasive.
+No macros or XML required - uses a powerful Objective-C run-time approach.

+* No magic strings - supports IDE refactoring, code-completion and compile-time checking.

+* Promotes full-modularization and encapsulation of configuration details.
+While the macro-driven approach used in other DI containers can be useful (Typhoon supports these too) the focus is on grouping the application assembly details into a single document, with chapters.

 * Dependencies declared in any order.
 (The order that makes sense to humans).

+* Makes it easy to have multiple configurations of the same base-class or protocol.

 * Allows both dependency injection (injection of classes defined in the DI context) as well as configuration management (values that get converted to the required type at runtime).
 Because this allows. . .